Symbian9/qmapshack-doc-wiki/README.txt

    both, locally and over the web.
 We call this process "sanitizing".

-   This process includes fixing  URLs so the  Markdown files  are usable both, locally and over the web as well as adding or updating the nav- igation bars on the top and bottom of each "*.md" file to ease navig- ation.
+   This process includes fixing  URLs so the  Markdown files  are usable both,  locally and  over the web,  adding or updating  the navigation bars on the  top and bottom  of each "*.md" file  to ease navigation, and adding a table of contents near the top of it.

    1. Prerequisites